 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.

 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

 Artwork will hang in the Cannon House Office Building Tunnel for the duration of the exhibition.
 Students should only submit artwork they will not need for other purposes.

-If you have any questions or would like any more information on how to submit your art, please contact Congresswoman DeGette’s District Office at 303-844-4988.
+If you have any questions, or would like more information on how to submit your art, please contact Rep. DeGette’s office at 303-844-4988.